 In emergency situations, CCS administration will send a text message, a voice call, and/or an email to all users who have registered in our system.
-This is for emergency situations only, e.g. school delays or closings, unplanned early release, lock-in/lock-down situations.
+This is for emergency situations only, e.g., school delays or closings, unplanned early release, emergency situations.
 Please note that standard text messaging rates apply according to your calling plan.